 If you’re looking for a margarita recipe to try out these salt rimmers with, check out these recipes below.
 Make them for Taco Tuesday, girls’ night, Cinco de Mayo or any time you’re craving a delicious margarita!

-- ½ cup sea salt or kosher salt
+- ½ cup fine sea salt or kosher salt

 - 1 lime, zested (approx. 2 teaspoons)